 The Repercussions of Insufficient Automation in Insurance Sales

-For example, robotic process automation (RPA) is growing in popularity thanks to its ability to improve the efficiency of specific tasks, such as using bots to communicate with prospects.
+For example, robotic process automation (RPA) is growing in popularity thanks to its ability to improve the efficiency of specific tasks, such as using software robots to communicate with prospects.

 The problem here is that silos remain, and processes are not always part of an integrated whole.
-As a result, it’s common to see things like agents using bots to reach and vet prospective policyholders.
+As a result, it’s common to see things like agents using bots to reach and vet prospective clients.
 But once those prospects are on an actual sales call, they have to repeat information they already shared with the bot.
-Agents waste time collecting information that was already provided, manually following up with prospects, and collecting cumbersome physical paperwork.
+Agents waste time collecting information that was already provided, performing manual tasks such as, following up with prospects, and collecting cumbersome physical paperwork.

 Most existing systems simply aren’t smart enough to sell in a fully automated and digital way.
-Due to this lack of cohesion, sales cycles are long and cumbersome.
+Due to this lack of cohesion, customer journey and sales cycles are long and cumbersome.
 The customer often loses excitement or starts having doubts.

 Here are some of the insurance sales KPIs that are negatively impacted by these broken sales journeys: